An evolving space framework for Oseen equations on a moving domain: Discretisation in time

 For our system, we suggest the following time update step.
 For $n \geq 0$, let $t_{n} = n \tau$ for some $\tau>0$.
 Given $u^n \in V(t_n)$, find $u^{n+1} \in V(t_{n+1})$ such that

-for all $\eta \in V(t_{n+1})$.
-Despite the inconvenient terms involving $D\Phi_t$ and derivatives which appear in the weak problem, Problem \ref{prob:preciseWeakFormulationMovingDomain}, we see that this discretisation has the form of a '\emph{standard}' moving domain discretisation.
+for all $\eta \in V(t_{n+1})$. \begin{remark} Despite the inconvenient terms involving $D\Phi_t$ and derivatives which appear in the weak problem, Problem \ref{prob:preciseWeakFormulationMovingDomain}, we see that this discretisation has the form of a '\emph{standard}' moving domain discretisation.
 That is to say the time discretisation we present appears to be the time discretisation one might propose from looking at \eqref{eq:ParabolicOseen}.
+Let us note that the discretisation we provide is first order.
+Higher order discretisations are certainly possible, these could use higher order finite difference schemes, or even Discontinuous Galerkin strategies.
+However such schemes may or may not require the inclusion of the aforementioned inconvenient terms involving $D \Phi_t$. \end{remark}

 We now provide a justification for this proposed discretisation.